alexapostol095/Portfolio/README.md

 `Data:` [Polish Election Data](https://github.com/alexapostol095/Projects/tree/main/polish_election_data)

+`Description:` In this notebook, I adapt a previously used election-prediction technique in the context of the 2025 Polish Presidential Election.
+My prediction ended up missing by a comfortable margin, unfortunately, but I personally gained a lot of useful experience regarding data cleaning and aggregation.

 ### 2. Is the "Clutch Gene" Real in Baseball?
 Investigating the Differences in the Sabermetric-Based Predictions of High Leverage Performance versus Regular Performance
 `Notebook:` [Leverage Analysis](https://nbviewer.org/github/alexapostol095/Projects/blob/main/leverage_notebook.ipynb)